hashicorp/terraform-provider-google/website/docs/r/compute_network.html.markdown

   it will create a subnet for each region automatically across the `10.128.0.0/9` address range.
   When set to `false`, the network is created in "custom subnet mode" so the user can explicitly connect subnetwork resources.
+Defaults to `true`.

 * `routing_mode` -
   (Optional)